Naming laws in China: Details

 "General Principles of Civil Law" Article 99 guarantees citizens the right to a name and the choice of naming therein.
 The right of self-naming permits the surname, although naturally obtained from the paternal side, to be taken from either parent if desired (such as in the case of a dispute between parents) under Article 22 of the "Marriage Law".
 Thus, the government does not interfere with the will of the person or their parents in the selection of a surname, provided that it is taken from one parent.
 Citizens also have the right to select their given names and aliases, in which the government has no right to interfere.

 There are also no restrictions on previously used names by the government, which fully permits the usage of "well-known" names.
 It is not illegal to name a child after a famous celebrity, company, or product, as copyright and trademark laws do not apply to personal names.
 Consequently, this is able to lead to legal issues regarding intellectual property rights and legal matters, as the person is then known by the name given according to law, which opens the possibility for confusion where a personal name is exactly the same to a company or another person, such as during a court case or the creation of legal documents.

 Latin characters, numerals and other non-Chinese symbols are prohibited, as they do not constitute part of a Chinese name under government law.
 Only Chinese characters are permitted; however, characters which are unable to be input on computers are also disallowed.
 There are no limits on the number of characters used, as this may vary depending on the name (typical Chinese names on average constitute 2 to 3 characters, with 4 or more characters being rare; however, non-Han ethnic groups such as Mongols, Tibetans and Uighurs have many syllables after transliteration into Standard Chinese).

 There are no laws which restrict a person's surname to one character like most Han Chinese names, since some people of Han Chinese ethnicity have Chinese compound surnames, and it is very common for foreign residents and ethnic minorities to have long surname transcriptions.
-However, since the Government of the People's Republic of China does not recognise Mongolian clan names as surnames, persons of Mongol ethnicity usually only have a registered given name and no surname (which are absent on their identification cards, whilst their passports would have "XXX" in the surname field), although some individuals choose to adopt a single-character Han Chinese surname that resembles an abbreviation of their clan name.
+However, since the Government of the People's Republic of China does not recognise Mongolian clan names as surnames, people of Mongol ethnicity usually only have a registered given name and no surname (which are absent on their identification cards, whilst their passports would have "XXX" in the surname field), although some individuals choose to adopt a single-character Han Chinese surname that resembles an abbreviation of their clan name.